 The OSU Strategic Plan, adopted in February, 2004, places an increased emphasis on the development of the employee.
 The evaluation provides an opportunity to identify development opportunities the employee has completed, use development to address unmet expectations, and assist the employee in his/her professional or career development.
 The focus of this section is on the upcoming review period.

 Job duties evolve as an organization changes to meet current demands.
 The performance evaluation provides the ideal timing to review and update the employee’s position description.
 The position description forms the foundation for the employee performing his/her job duties.
 The supervisor and employee should jointly review the job description and revise it as necessary.
-The position description template is available at in the OSCAR “Supervisor” section (left column of the web page) at https://oscar.oregonstate.edu/.
+To view your position description, visit Resources at https://my.oregonstate.edu/.

 An employee has the right to comment on his/her performance and have these comments included as a part of the evaluation, either directly on the form or in a separate attachment.
 (Please indicate on the evaluation form if there is a separate attachment.)
 The employee’s comments may take the form of agreement with the supervisor’s evaluation, additional information or insight into a particular aspect of his/her performance, or a rebuttal to an assessment made by the supervisor and noted in the evaluation.
 The supervisor doesn’t have to agree with the rebuttal, but has the right to see the employee’s comments.